Our projects

 Modelling transitions and tipping points in power, transport, and industry

-This project is funded by the UK Department for Energy Security and Net Zero.
+This project was funded by the UK Department for Energy Security and Net Zero.

 Systems mapping for power sector reform in China